-The San Francisco Immersion Quarter offers a unique opportunity to intern in VC firms or VC portfolio companies, build a network in the Bay Area and take courses all at the same time!
+The San Francisco Immersion Program offers a unique opportunity to intern for VC firms or VC portfolio companies, build a network in the Bay Area and take Kellogg courses all at the same time!

-This unprecedented opportunity is ideal for students with strong professional interest in entrepreneurship, technology or venture capital; ambitions to work in a growth-stage entrepreneurial or venture capital firm; and the desire to serve as a proud Kellogg ambassador.
+This unique opportunity is ideal for students who have a strong professional interest in entrepreneurship, technology or venture capital; ambitions to work in a growth-stage entrepreneurial or venture capital firm; and the desire to serve as a proud Kellogg ambassador.

-The San Francisco Winter Quarter is an accredited curricular experience.
+The San Francisco Winter Program is an accredited curricular experience.
 Students selected for the program will take 3.5 credits of course work.

 Required courses (3.5 credits)

 - ENTR 980-0: Bay Area Internship and Networking Lab (two credits)

 - Internship with a VC firm (prerequisite: FINC 445) or

 - ENTR 470-0: Launching and Leading Startups* (one credit)

 - One of the following finance courses (half credit):